View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Give hugs afterward.
 You might also play a game or read a book of your child's choosing after blood tests or injections.

 - Enlist backup.
 If your teen is reluctant to have tests and injections, it might help to get a counselor or support group involved.
 Hearing about the importance of shots and blood tests from another adult or health professional may help you to avoid nagging, which could only increase your teen's reluctance.

-- Seek support.
-Talking to other parents of kids with diabetes — whether in support groups, in person, or on the Internet — about what methods work best for them can provide new strategies to make injections and blood tests easier.
-And you might also find others to talk to about the stress that you deal with in managing your child's diabetes.
+- Get support.
+Talk to other parents of kids with diabetes — whether in support groups, in person, or on the Internet — about what methods work best for them.
+You might also find others to talk to about the stress that you deal with in managing your child's diabetes.

 Reviewed by: Steven Dowshen, MD